quixio/quix-docs/docs/platform/tutorials/rss-tutorial/rss-processing-pipeline.md

 ![RSSTutorial/image2.png](image2.png)

 The transformation stage is now complete.
-Your project is now sending the filtered and enhanced data to the output topic.
+Your application is now sending the filtered and enhanced data to the output topic.

 ### Sending alerts